-Graduates from the workshop will emerge with a network of contacts in a range of professional realms; a significantly broadened sense of the career possibilities that await humanities PhDs; a cohort of “alt-ac” fellows from whom they may draw support and advice; and a set of resources aimed at helping them advance into the various realms considered under the broad rubric of “the public humanities.”
+Graduates from the workshop will emerge with a network of contacts in a range of professional realms; a significantly broadened sense of the career possibilities that await humanities PhDs; a cohort of HWW Summer Workshop Fellows (and friends!) from whom they may draw support and advice; and a set of resources aimed at helping them advance into the various realms considered under the broad rubric of “the public humanities.”

 Chicago, Illinois.
 Most weekday workshop events will take place at the Genevieve and Wayne Gratz Center at Fourth Presbyterian Church, 126 E. Chestnut St (at N. Michigan Ave.).
-Some will take place at sites in and around Chicago.
-All participants in this residential workshop will stay a few blocks east of the Gratz Center at DeWitt Place (900 N. DeWitt Pl., Chicago, IL) in fully furnished, private apartments which are included in the fellowship.
+The workshop also includes site visit to organizations around the city.

 - A completed application cover sheet

-- Why do you want to attend the workshop?
+- Why are you interested in attending the workshop?

 - Two letters of recommendation.
-One letter should be from the applicant’s primary adviser/dissertation chair; both should emphasize the applicant’s fit for this workshop.
+One letter should be from the applicant’s primary adviser/dissertation chair; both should emphasize the applicant’s fit for this workshop

 This is a limited-submission application.
 Eligible doctoral students must be nominated for this fellowship by their home institutions, and only one nomination may be submitted to HWW from any given university.

 Interested students must submit the application materials listed above to their universities’ humanities center director, graduate college dean, or equivalent by September 30th, 2018.
 Please do not submit your applications directly to HWW.